-So I thought it would be good for me, and you, to take another look at critical thinking and reflect once again on what it is, and what it is not, and also to consider the common pitfalls and traps that many fall into when they ‘think’ they are thinking critically.
+So I thought it would be good to take another look at critical thinking and reflect once again on what it is, and what it is not, and also to consider some of the common pitfalls and traps that many fall into when they ‘think’ they are thinking critically.

 Critical thinking isn’t just thinking a lot.

-A person can spend a great deal of time and energy thinking about and defending a flawed position, or even pursuing a question that is incorrect to start with, such as trigger points.
-If we don’t examine the flaws and biases behind our own approach or thinking, of which there will be many, no matter how much you think there is no way you will progress very far, very fast, any time soon.
+A person can spend a great deal of time and energy thinking about and defending a flawed position, or even pursuing a question that is incorrect to start with, things such as trigger points, cupping is a worthwhile treatment, or Tottenham Hotspur is a good football club.
+If you don’t examine the possible and potential flaws and biases behind your own ideas and beliefs, of which there will be many, then no matter how much you critically think there is no way you will progress very far, very fast, any time soon.

-We must be able to identify and minimise the biasing influences on our thought processes that naturally occur and that arise from our culture, upbringing, environment, peers and previous experiences.
-We need to be able to seek out and be guided by knowledge and evidence that fits with reality, even if it challenges, rocks or refutes our deeply held beliefs.
+To be able to think critically you must first be able to identify and minimise the biasing influences on your thought processes that naturally occur and that arise from your culture, upbringing, environment, peers and previous experiences.
+You need to be able to seek out and be guided by knowledge and evidence that fits with reality, even if it challenges, rocks or refutes your deeply held beliefs.

-If we think critically, our beliefs will not be held deeply.
+If you think critically, beliefs will not be held deeply.

 A good critical thinker is willing to change their position if a previously held belief is shown to be unfounded or erroneous.
-They recognise that this is the most appropriate response and is not a sign of weakness, nor an admission of fault, failure or defeat.
+They recognise that this is the most appropriate response and not a sign of failure, weakness, or an admission of fault or defeat.
 A good critical thinker doesn’t mind admitting his thinking was flawed or incorrect when appropriate.

-When following the rules and with a balanced approach critical thinkers create a culture of curiosity and eagerness, keen to widen their own and others perspectives and knowledge.
-They are willing to ask the difficult and awkward questions.
-They don’t mind sticking their heads above the parapet, to dodge the arrows and bullets of wrath and angst.
-Critical thinkers are hard workers, and are prepared to do the work required to keep themselves properly informed about a particular topic.
+When following the rules critical thinkers create a culture of curiosity and eagerness, keen to widen their own and others perspectives and knowledge.
+They are willing to ask difficult and awkward questions.
+They don’t mind sticking their heads above the parapet, dodging the arrows and bullets of others angst, vitriol and cognitive dissonance.

-If you only see two options when actually more exist this develops false dichotomies.
-This leads to drawing false conclusions.
+If you only see two options, you’re not thinking hard enough.
+Only having two options when more most likely exist creates false dichotomies, which leads to drawing false conclusions.
 This type of thinking often reflects an underlying reluctance or refusal to deal with the uncertainty that results from complexity, and the absence of definite answers, of which there are many in this profession.
-Many want to fix their thinking on to something solid and reassuring no matter what.

 I have said on numerous occasions in a few of my other blogs, and podcasts, that if you want to be a good therapist, get comfortable feeling uncomfortable!
-A good critical thinker is able to handle uncertainty, is aware of their own areas of ignorance, is willing to wait for valid evidence and evidence based answers, and doesn’t jump onto bandwagons, follow the populous blindly or partake in gimmicky fads.
+A good critical thinker is able to handle uncertainty, is aware of their own areas of ignorance, is willing to wait for valid evidence and evidence-based answers before having a guess or a go at something, and doesn’t jump onto bandwagons, or partake in gimmicky fads.

-It allows us to be able to seek out and solve problems independently.
-Critical thinking moves us away from making rash conclusions, it allows us to question perceived wisdom, authority and tradition.
-It moves us towards the clear expression of ideas and develops an acceptance of the responsibility for our own thinking.
+Critical thinking allows you to be able to seek out and solve problems independently, it moves you away from making rash conclusions, allowing you to question perceived wisdom, authority and tradition.
+Critical thinking moves you towards the clearer, less wrong expression of ideas and develops an acceptance of the responsibility for your own thinking.

-If we are all a little more eager to acquire and apply the best knowledge and reasoning, a little braver to question those in positions of authority and perceived wisdom, and not as quick to chastise or lambaste those that do.
-If we are all a little more willing to acknowledge and correct our flaws in our own thinking, then there is hope for this profession of ours.
+If we were all a little more eager to acquire and apply the best knowledge and reasoning, a little braver to question those in positions of authority, and not so quick to chastise or lambaste those that do, then there may be hope for this profession of ours.

-Simply put, if we all apply a little more critical thinking, not only will it empower and improve you as a professional, more importantly it will benefit those who really matter, our patients.
+Simply put, if we were to all apply a little more critical thinking, not only will it empower and improve you as a professional, but more importantly it will benefit those who really matter, your patients.